Macon County Conservation District Volunteer Opportunities

 These volunteers assist camp counselors with activities, hikes, and coordinating day camps.
 Volunteers attend a short training session and are required to wear a camp t-shirt and name tag when they volunteer.
 We offer both nature and history themed camps.

 Festival of Spring

-This one-day festival happens every April and a large number of dedicated volunteers are needed to greet visitors, help with children’s activities, the canoe rodeo, and much more!
+This one-day festival happens every April and a large number of dedicated volunteers are needed to greet visitors, help with children’s activities, canoeing, and much more!

-This annual event is held at Friends Creek Conservation Area in late summer.
-Volunteers help with children’s crafts, handing out door prizes, and assist the public with telescopes.
+This annual event takes place at Friends Creek Conservation Area in late summer.
+Volunteers help with children’s crafts, hand out door prizes, and assist the public with telescopes.

 Fall Harvest Festival